thedaviddias/Front-End-Checklist/README.md

 * [ ] **Facebook Open Graph:** ![Low][low_img] All Facebook Open Graph (OG) are tested and no one is missing or with a false information.
 Images need to be at least 600 x 315 pixels, 1200 x 630 pixels recommended.

+* [ ] **Facebook Image Preview; use og:image:width and og:image:height** ![Low][low_img] Using these tags will specify the image dimensions to the crawler so that it can render the image immediately without having to asynchronously download and process it.

 ```html
 <meta property="og:type" content="website">
 <meta property="og:url" content="https://example.com/page.html">